EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/README.md

 > **Remark:** The ECMWF reforecasts are only available Mondays and Thursdays.
 Providing any other date provided will fail.

-**Usage:** The pressure level variables reforecasts can retrieved by calling
+**Usage:** The pressure level variables reforecasts can be retrieved by calling

 ``` python
 ds = cml.load_dataset('eumetnet-postprocessing-benchmark-training-data-gridded-reforecasts-pressure', date, parameter, level)